Documentation Index

 Smart Contract Risk

 Like all DeFi protocols, Blackhaven is built on smart contracts.
 While these contracts are designed to be robust and secure, there is always a risk of vulnerabilities, bugs, or exploits that could result in a partial or total loss of user funds.
-Mitigation:- Audits: The entire codebase will undergo multiple audits from independent security firms before launch.
+Mitigation:- Audits: The codebase will undergo multiple audits from independent security firms before launch.
 All audit reports will be made public.

 - Bug Bounty Program: A bug bounty program incentivizes security researchers to find and report vulnerabilities responsibly.